Mbappe is a Bosman Transfer

 You’ll know the name but maybe not the player.
 In 1990, Jean-Marc Bosman was playing for Belgian side RFC Liege.
 Coming to the end of a (rather disappointing) two year spell at the club, Bosman was offered the opportunity to ply his trade in France.
 Second Division side Dunkirk had offered him an improved contract and, as his contract was expiring in the summer, you’d be forgiven for thinking this had a rather harmonious and serendipitous ending.
 Well, you’d be wrong.

 At the time, a player could not simply leave a club for free at the end of their contract, unless the selling club agreed to release the player.
 The only other way to leave the club would be to receive a fee from the buying club, much like a typical transfer.
 Therefore, Liege requested a fee far above Dunkirk’s financial capabilities, leaving the 25-year-old stuck at the Belgian side on just 25% of his usual earnings.
-This began a five year legal battle which would change the football transfer market forever.
+This began a five-year legal battle which would change the football transfer market forever.

 The Legal Battle